 - 1 cup grated carrots

 - 1/2 cup shelled edamame

-- 2 large or 3 small green onions, finely chopped
+- 2 large green onions finely chopped

 - 1/4 cup finely chopped peanuts

 - Lime wedges for serving

 - Additional hot sauce for serving